About Us

 PRISM Student Ambassador Program

-P-SAP is a network of resources and support for high school and college student leaders on the frontlines of LGBT+ advocacy.
+P-SAP is a network of resources and support for high school and college student leaders on the frontlines of LGBTQ+ advocacy.

 Youth Activism